2.3.2

 • UKIP’s main ideas are anti-EU membership (“Euroscepticism”), pro-sovereignty, and promotion of British nationalism and British unionism.

-• UKIP’s single major policy idea is for the UK to leave the European Union, and control UK immigration.
+• UKIP’s primary policy idea was for the UK to leave the European Union, and control UK immigration.

 • Before Brexit, policies were broadened to attract more voters.